holarissun/Prompt-OIRL/README.md

  ```

  #### Step 3.
 Pre-process the offline data
- This step will take a few seconds to finish, it will process the data and store embeddings and labels for different experiment settings (i.e., with different availability of training prompts) with ```.csv``` format files.
+ This step will take a few seconds to finish, it will process the data and store embeddings and labels for different experiment settings (i.e., with different availability of training prompts) with ```.npy``` format files.
  ```
  python3 llama_step3_data_processing.py
  ```